Dunedin theosophists ... have [sic always] been active seekers with diverse interests... reports Dunedin Lodge member Alistair McMurran as he shares..

 I did not attend the Society much during this period as I was busy with University study, Career and family.

-Erica Bianca's friend Tarlton Fraser (A Doctor) was a builder and competent home handy person and Erica and Tarlton, with others put many hours and hours into doing up parts of the High Street premises as the building had had little maintenance for many years, though Bill Huls in the previous period had also done a lot of work.
+A friend of Erica Bianca was a builder and competent home handy person and they, with others put many hours and hours into doing up parts of the High Street premises as the building had had little maintenance for many years, though Bill Huls in the previous period had also done a lot of work.

 The programme became more open, with a more new age perspective on subjects and some mediumship and investigation of psychic powers also took place.
 A wider selection of spiritualities were included with more guest speakers, mostly local, but some national were included.
 National TS still had senior speakers who would do presentations.